CraigIDent/SpliSER/README.md

 The *combine* command takes a set of *processed* files and combines them into a single experiment. *Combine* interpolates all of the splice-site data across your samples.
 If a splice-site was observed in one sample but not another, SpliSER will get the associated read counts in that second sample for that site.
 The *combine* command produces a .combined.tsv file which holds a complete set of information for all splice-sites observed across all of your samples.
 This is usually the longest step.

 **Note:**given how long this step can take (it is expensive to lookup individual sites across multiple BAM files one by one).
-I've added a new command **preCombineIntrons** (described further down) which might speed up the pipeline.
+I've added a new command **preCombineIntrons** (described further down) which speeds up the pipeline.
 <br>

 **What will I need for this step?**<br>